fbonds/illadvised/README.md

 ## Disclaimer

 This app is a novelty/entertainment application intended for documenting the intentional destruction of old or broken iPhones.
 The developers are not liable for any damages to devices, property, or injuries resulting from the use of this application.
 Users are responsible for properly disposing of electronic waste according to local regulations.
 Do not throw phones at people, animals, or in dangerous situations.
 Always ensure personal data is backed up and wiped before device destruction.

+## On Consumption and Privilege

+The existence of an app for destroying phones is absurd in a world where billions lack access to technology.
+We don't profit from this app, and we strongly encourage users to reflect on the privilege of being able to destroy a valuable device "for fun."

+**Before using this app, please donate to one of the charities listed above.** Make the destruction meaningful by ensuring it contributes to getting technology into the hands of those who need it.

+This app is free.
+Your donation is the real price of admission.